Klabanow/.com/index.md

 # Welcome to me!

 Hi!
 My name is Krystina.
-I am the three As: Adaptive, Agile and Awesome. :relaxed:
+I am the three As: Adaptive, Agile and Awesome. ☺️

 I am also the three Ps: Patient, Persistent and Product-Oriented.